ddorn/alakajam-chaos/road.md

 ## 18:00 Make enemies interesting

 We'll first try to have them split.
-And maybe showing the score would be a good idea !
+And maybe showing the score would be a good idea, along with a pause key !

+While coding the pause I've found something funny : when I render the game, I interpolate the time between two updates, but since the game is not moving on pause it only make the particles jitter.